biteval/koai/README.md

-# KoAI
+# KoAi

 <p align="center">
   <img src="https://github.com/biteval/koai/blob/main/static/favicon/apple-touch-icon.png" alt="KoAI Logo">
 </p>

-KoAI is a platform for predicting UFC fight results between any two UFC fighters.
+KoAi is a platform for predicting UFC fight results between any two UFC fighters.

 ## How It Works

-KoAI utilizes a flexible failover data provider by combining Cassandra database storage with live web scraping to achieve resilient data provisioning.
+KoAi utilizes a flexible failover data provider by combining Cassandra database storage with live web scraping to achieve resilient data provisioning.
 Initially, we employ a UFC web scraper to replicate the UFC database into a local Cassandra instance and provide an API for fighter data retrieval.
 The system searches the Cassandra database first, using a primary key structure optimized for efficient queries by first name:

 ### Primary Key Structure:
 ```